Sukankrishnan/21Days21Tips/#day8(API_Authentication&Authorization).md

 Know the difference between authentication and authorization.

-     Authentication – Confirms who you are (e.g., logging in with a username & password).
+     Authentication – Confirms who you are (e.g., username & password).
+It is a process of verifying user's identity.

      Authorization – Defines what you can access (e.g., a user can view data but not edit it).
+It determines the what access users have.

 Remember that you can be authenticated but not authorized to perform certain actions.